ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

         - ***cag-PAI*** (cag pathogenicity island)
             - in most strains
             - If present associated with higher rates of PUD, premalignant lesions and gastric cancer
+            - May inhibit acid secretion by parietal cells, so low acid levels maybe seen in acute infection
     - Urease
         - first step
 		- produces ammonia from urea